 As another person who actually liked the game, I was always puzzled why the developers didn't include insanely popular new character Soma on the roster.
 Then I realized there was an in-story justification for this — during his mirror match, Aeon mentions having multiple copies of an individual in the time rift is dangerous.
 Having Soma present would have meant two Draculas. —Kazmahu

 In Symphony of the Night, the music for the Alchemy Laboratory area is called "Dance of Gold".
 A common practice among alchemists was the search of a chemical formula capable of transmutating base metals into gold. —Caiahpasthesympathist

-I always wondered how sealing Dracula's castle away would have killed him for good, the center of chaos reasoning was kind of "eh", then it hit me; The center of chaos is the crimson stone from Lament Of Innocence, the stone that gave Dracula his power originally, the way the core "shatters" like a gem breaking seems to give credibility to this.
+I always wondered how sealing Dracula's castle away would have killed him for good; the center of chaos reasoning was kind of "eh", but then it hit me — the center of chaos is the Crimson Stone from Castlevania: Lament of Innocence, the stone that gave Dracula his power originally.
+The way the core "shatters" like a gem breaking seems to give credibility to this.

-Why does Julius have abilities like double-jump the ablity to walk underwater in the Chronicles Of Sorrow games?
+Why does Julius have abilities like the double-jump and the ability to walk underwater in the Sorrow games?
 Because he already went through Dracula's Castle and still has the items/relics which gave him those skills!

 Fans were concerned when Sypha seemed to have been Dummied Out of the Pachislot game in favor of Angela.
 Then a possible explanation hit me: Sypha stayed behind because she was pregnant.